Harriet Fertik

 • A.B.
 University of Chicago

 Fertik is one of the founding members of Eos, a society dedicated to Africana receptions of ancient Greece and Rome, and serves on its executive committee.
-She co-organized (with Anna Wainwright) the interdisciplinary conference “Mother’s Milk: Breastfeeding from Metaphor to Practice.”
+She co-leads the "Metaphors of Reception, Reception as Metaphor" working group at the Humanities Institute at Ohio State.
 She was previously an associate professor of Classics at the University of New Hampshire and held an Alexander von Humboldt research fellowship at the Humboldt University of Berlin.
-At Ohio State, she is an affiliate of Comparative Studies, the Melton Center for Jewish Studies, and NESA (Near Eastern and South Asian Languages and Cultures).